The 4 Most Common Real Estate Types

 A real estate investment trust (REIT) is one where an investor parts with their money for a stake in the property.
 But unlike a strata or co-op, the investor isn't directly responsible for the upkeep of the property.
 If renting and flipping is like the stock market of real estate, then REIT is like the mutual funds of real estate.
 The primary property owner of the REIT may own several properties and distribute the funds of the individual investors across all of them.

 REITs are excellent to soften the risk of investment, but they also lighten the rewards.
+The team at Million Dollar Journey shared that investing in REITs is a wonderful portfolio diversifier, and portfolio managers consider REITs a distinct asset class.
 Investors should consider what they want out of their experience before finding a REIT partner.
 Some investors want constant updates about their properties.
 They may even want a vote in which properties are given the most attention and who should manage them.
 Others will just invest their money, sit back, and let the investment run its course.

 A plot of vacant land isn't usually purchased for the investor to build upon (though it does sometimes happen).
 This particular investment typically involves buying a plot, waiting for a time, and then selling it to an eager developer so it can be turned into a block of offices or a row of townhomes.
 Vacant land can pose its own set of risks though because not every investor finds the Panorama Hills home buyer they need to make the investment worthwhile.
 Zoning laws, environmental restrictions, and man-made or natural damage can instantly devalue a promising property.

 Investing in property doesn't have to be a chore, but it will take some research to get it right.
 Investors can use this guide to decide which one is right for them.